niole/inhomogeneous-pebble-game-simulation/README.md

 # inhomogeneous-pebble-game-simulation
-a visualization that runs the inhomogeneous pebble game with random weights
+a visualization that illustrates a Markov Chain Monte Carlo algorithm for the inhomogeneous pebble game, which is initialized with random weights

 run in command line: